Lande21/RolandeU.github.io/README.md

 God loves me dearly, May He guide my sisy
 I Dedicate this semester to you lord

-May i find what GOD has prepared for me....First day of shool tomorrow, super excited
+May i find what GOD has prepared for me....First day of shool tomorrow,

 I went on a walk 💚💚💚